Atnafseged Yilma– A life in journalism

 Accordingly, he set about applying himself to the task, news reporting, article writing, translation, proofreading.
 He was resolved to avail himself of the opportunity to learn from those who were ahead of him in the job.

 “I was glad to have joined the profession of journalism which I have found to be enjoyable.
 Though I had little training, I fearlessly plunged into which demanded by its nature news mongering, research, maturity, objectivity, credibility, ethics, discipline, efficiency, and above all professionalism.
-Though my stay at Menen did not make of me much of a journalist, it had certainly aroused my interest for it,”
+Though my stay at Menen did not make me much of a journalist, it had certainly aroused my interest for it,”

 There he met many of the progressive writers and newspapermen of those days.
 He singles out for mention Bearya Gebre Selassie, whom he says was a good and tolerant editor.